BG3-Community-Library-Team/bg3-community/Information/Meshes/Armour-Meshes/ARM_Body-Clothing.md

 <!--If a tabset doesn't have notes on it yet, the available bodies haven't been verified yet-->

 # Explanation

+You can see a larger version of the images if you open them in a new tab.

 # Meshes